Snowflake-Labs/schemachange/.github/CONTRIBUTING.md

 ### Guide to contributing to schemachange

-> **IMPORTANT** : You will need to follow the [provisioning and schemachange setup instructions](../demo/README.MD) to ensure you can run github actions against your snowflake account before placing a PR with main schemachange repository so that your PR can be merged into schemachange master branch.
+> **IMPORTANT** : You will need to follow the [provisioning and schemachange setup instructions](../demo/README.MD) to ensure you can run GitHub actions against your Snowflake account before placing a PR with main schemachange repository so that your PR can be merged into schemachange master branch.

 1. If you are a first-time contributor
     + Go to [Snowflake-Labs/Schemachange](https://github.com/Snowflake-Labs/schemachange) and click the "fork" button to